Stone of Arc actively promotes traditional techniques

-Providing a rare opportunity for people in the Oceania and Asia regions to learn the dry stone construction methods developed over several millennia across the northern hemisphere.
-A full range of courses are offered to satisfy everyone from hobbyist to guru.
+Stone of Arc provides a rare opportunity for people in the Oceana and Asia regions to learn dry stone construction techniques, developed over millennia throughout the world, by every civilization, in exactly the same way.

-Our training structures are all built to Dry Stone Wall Association (DSWA UK) test standards comprising of different types of stone and incorporating all the styles and features required to advance from beginner through to expert.
+Our training structures are all built to Dry Stone Wall Association (DSWA) UK test standards comprising different types of stone and incorporating all the styles and features required to advance from beginner through to expert.

-To ensure the highest standards are met all courses are delivered by certified DSWA Instructors, and all levels of training align with DSWA structural principles.
-For those wishing to pursue accreditation, examinations will be conducted by accredited DSWA Examiners.
+To ensure the highest standards are met, all courses are delivered by certified DSWA UK instructors, and all levels of training align with DSWA UK structural principles.
+For those wishing to pursue accreditation, examinations will be conducted by accredited DSWA UK examiners.

 For most people taking an Introductory training course is the best place to start.
 Even those with some experience may benefit from revisiting the fundamental principles.